 In October 2015, the International Coalition of Sites of Conscience launched a three-year initiative, From Brown v.
 Board to Ferguson: Fostering Dialogue on Education, Incarceration and Civil Rights, with generous support from the Institute of Museum and Library Services.
 Through this grant, participating sites and their community partners are creating dynamic public engagement programs focused on youth with the goal of fostering much-needed dialogue on race, education equity and incarceration in the context of civil rights history.

 Additionally, the project trains and works with young people (ages 15-25) to assist them in establishing their own civic engagement programs at local museums, equipping them with current organizing strategies so that they can engage their communities beyond their dialogue sessions.
-To this end, the Coalition will host a Youth Engagement Summit at the National Civil Rights Museum in Memphis, Tennessee from November 10-12, 2017.
-Over two dozen young people will attend the summit, receiving training and guidance from dialogue and civic engagement experts, including nationally recognized social media activist April Reign.
+To this end, the Coalition hosted a Youth Engagement Summit at the National Civil Rights Museum in Memphis, Tennessee from November 10-12, 2017.
+Nearly 30 young people attended the summit, receiving training and guidance from dialogue and civic engagement experts, including nationally recognized social media activist April Reign.

 This project builds on the Coalition’s 18-year history of using the past to spark collective action on today’s most pressing issues.

-For more information about the project or upcoming event, please contact Project Manager Tramia Jackson.
+For more information about the project or how to get involved, please contact Project Manager Tramia Jackson.
 Follow the project at #BrownToFerguson

 The partners, all of whom are Coalition members, include: Birmingham Civil Rights Institute (Alabama); Borderlands Public History Lab (Texas); Brown v.
 Board of Education National Historic Site (Kansas); Eastern State Penitentiary (Pennsylvania); Jane Addams Hull-House Museum (Illinois); Levine Museum of the New South (North Carolina); Little Rock Central High School National Historic Site (Arkansas); Missouri History Museum (Missouri); Museum of International Folk Art (New Mexico); Museum of Tolerance (California); and National Civil Rights Museum (Tennessee)